Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
-Specified third-type concentration from file !
+Specified third-type

 --------------

-|

 #. **filename** Name of the file that contains the time-varying
    third-type concentration information.